MSU adds Joe Lincoln as volunteer assistant, promotes Derek Mattea to director of operations post

 Strong pitching, three-hit games from Medrano and Seifert lead the way

 A 14th-round draft choice of the Texas Rangers in 2007, Lawson advanced as far as Triple-A Columbus with the Cleveland Indians organization, hitting a career-best .327 in 2012 with Class AA Erie.
-He was named a California League (Class A) All-Star in 2009, hitting .293 with career highs in home runs (10) and RBIs (57) for Bakersfield.
+He was named a California League (Class A) All-Star in 2009, batting .293 with career highs in home runs (10) and RBIs (57) for Bakersfield.
 He followed that performance with an effort that earned him a spot in the Texas League (Class AA) All-Star Game the following year before being packaged as part of a trade to the Seattle Mariners that included American League Cy Young Award-winner Cliff Lee in July 2010.

 Lawson, a Carl Junction, Mo., product, is working toward completing his bachelor's degree in exercise science at MSU.
 He resides in Springfield with his wife, Mallory, an assistant volleyball coach at Evangel University.